AravindVengarai/CSE6140Project/README.md

 for any `<graph file name>`, `alg` in the list of algorithms,  `<cutoff in seconds>`, and `<random seed>`

 The solutions and trace files associated with the run can be found in the `solutions/` folder

+The dependencies that must be installed are as follows:
+- networkx